Christopher Bell (racing driver)'s Success and Achievements in Timeline

 In late 2024, Christopher Bell returned to dirt competition after JGR lifted the ban, marking his comeback with a win at the Tulsa Shootout in the Non-Wing Outlaw division, his first since 2018.

 In 2025, Christopher Bell had a DNF at the Daytona 500, followed by three consecutive victories in the Cup Series.
-He won at Atlanta in a controversial finish, followed by a win at COTA, securing back-to-back Cup Series races for the first time in his career.
-Bell then won at Phoenix, achieving three consecutive race wins in the Next-Gen era.
-In May at North Wilkesboro, Bell won the All-Star Race.
-Soon after, his spotter Stevie Reeves quit, and Matt Philpott and Tab Boyd took over spotter duties.
+He won at Atlanta in a controversial finish, prevailed at Austin with a tire advantage, and secured a third consecutive win at Phoenix, marking the first time a driver achieved this in the Next-Gen era.
+Bell also won the All-Star Race at North Wilkesboro.
+Furthermore, Bell and his spotter Stevie Reeves parted ways, with Matt Philpott and later Tab Boyd taking over spotter duties.